 In addition to the Cambridge campus, authorized instructional sites are located in Lawrence, Springfield, and collaborating hospitals.

-Virginia - Cambridge College is certified by the State Council of Higher Education for Virginia (SCHEV) to operate as an institution of higher education and to confer degrees at two regional centers:
+Virginia - Cambridge College is certified by the State Council of Higher Education for Virginia (SCHEV) to operate as an institution of higher education and to confer degrees at 1403 Greenbriar Parkway, Suite 300, Chesapeake, VA.